Written by Michelle Whitmer | Scientifically Reviewed By Arti Shukla, Ph.D. | Edited By Walter Pacheco | Last Update: November 20, 2024

 Cable Wraps

-Molded asbestos plastic or asbestos paper was an affordable way to cover thick electrical cables.
-As the material degrades and becomes airborne, the wraps become a significant health risk.
+Molded asbestos plastic or asbestos paper was cheap.
+It covered thick electrical cables.
+As the material degrades and becomes airborne, the wraps pose a health risk.

 Turbines